14 Best Beaches near Mystic, CT

 6. Ocean Beach Park, New London

 The park covers 50 acres and includes a lovely half-mile boardwalk, winding nature trail, and enough fun to keep the whole family happy.
 Another great part about this Atlantic Ocean strand?
-It's located in New London, a quick 13-mile drive southwest of Mystic.
+It's located in New London, another cute waterfront town packed with fun things to do a quick 13-mile drive southwest of Mystic.

-This is a popular beach to spend the day.
+Ocean Beach Park is a popular place to spend the day.
 You'll find plenty of amenities, including restrooms, locker rooms, a picnic area, and gift shop.
 Grab lunch at the Sandbar Café or one of the on-site concession stands.

-Daily passes (which include parking) cost $18 for weekdays and $25 on weekends.
-You'll have to pay an additional fee to use the pool and play mini golf.
+Daily passes (which include parking) cost $25 for weekdays and $30 on weekends.
+You'll have to pay an additional fee to use the pool and play mini-golf.
+Visit at night for a cheaper deal — passes only cost $15 for those entering after 6 pm.
+Those who are close enough to walk to the beach will only have to pay an $8 entry fee.

 Address: 98 Neptune Avenue, New London, Connecticut